ericwilk/playground/youaredoingitwrong/youaredoingitwrong.md

 The Indestructible Banana, or...
-How to NOT Do THINGS
+How to NOT Do Things
 =====================================================

 Things are so small these days!
 I need a microscope to even see components.
 Back when I was a child I could easily desolder components to repair or make things and get burned and electrocuted in the process.
 I was in early Grade School and didn't have the best judgement.
 Well, maybe I still don't ;)